danipro1993/DLB.AspNetCore.BackgroundTasks/README.md

 ## Usage

-First, we need register necesary dependencies, this is achived calling a method in Startup.cs class.
+First, we need register necessary dependencies, this is achieved calling a method in Startup. case class.

     public IServiceProvider ConfigureServices(IServiceCollection services)
     {